-Adderall and Withdrawal
+Adderall Withdrawal Treatment

-Adderall is the trade name for a prescription pharmaceutical combination of amphetamine and dextroamphetamine.
+Adderall is the brand name for a prescription pharmaceutical combination of amphetamine and dextroamphetamine.
 It can help alleviate or control symptoms of attention-deficit hyperactivity disorder (ADHD) when it is used under the guidance of a medical professional.
 1 Adderall carries a risk of addiction and should be taken exactly as prescribed.
 The Drug Enforcement Administration (DEA) has classified Adderall as a Schedule II controlled substance, which means it has a high potential for abuse and dependence.
 2

 Adderall Withdrawal Symptoms